SanPen/GridCal/doc/md_source/modelling.md

 - $D_{ij}$ is the distance between conductor $i$ and the image of conductor $j$ in m.

 The correction terms $R^c$ and $X^c$ are derived from an infinite integral representing the impedance contribution due to the earth return path.
-For a more indepth explanation of the Carson's equations, as well as of its parameters, the reader is kindly referred to the bellow example calculation code of the Series impedance, Shunt admittance and Kron's reduction.

-#### Shunt Admittance
+### Shunt Admittance

-Just as the calculation of the series impedance has accounted for the resistance and inductance, the shunt admittance must incorporate the capacitance between the conductor and the ground, as well as between conductors, as previously explained.
-These effects can be mathematically modelled using the following equations, given that the air is lossless, the earth is uniformly at zero potential and the conductor radius is at least an order of magnitude smaller that the distance among the conductors, which it is reasonable for overhead lines.
-Therefore, the shunt admittance between a conductor and the ground, and the shunt admittance between two conductors, should be calculated using:
+Just as series impedance accounts for resistance and inductance, shunt admittance includes capacitance between conductors and ground, and between conductors themselves.
+Under the assumptions of lossless air, uniformly grounded earth, and conductor radii much smaller than inter-conductor spacing, these capacitances can be modelled mathematically to compute the corresponding shunt admittances.

 $$
     \vec{Y}_{ii} = j\frac{\omega}{2 \pi \varepsilon_0} \ln{\frac{2 h_i}{r_i}}